This policy sets how the Clean Energy Regulator (the Agency) complies with its obligations under the

 We may disclose personal information to third parties who are not located in Australia or an external territory for some of the purposes listed in paragraph 13 of this Policy.

 We usually take such reasonable steps as are necessary in the circumstances to ensure that the overseas recipients of personal information do not breach the Australian Privacy Principles (other than Australian Privacy Principle 1) relating to personal information.

 However, we are not required to take such steps in the following situations:

 We take reasonable steps to ensure that access to personal information both within the Agency and by third parties is permitted only for legitimate purposes and on a 'need to know' basis.

 Generally speaking, we will give access to personal information within 30 days of receiving the request and in the manner requested (if it is reasonable and practicable to provide it that way).
-We will need to verify the person's identify (or that of another person authorised to make the request) before providing access.
-We will not charge for making the request of for giving access to the personal information.
+We will need to verify the person's identity (or that of another person authorised to make the request) before providing access.
+We will not charge for making the request or for giving access to the personal information.